kamakshi443/Send-message-to-FB-friend-using-Python/README.md

 In case you get the error: ** make sure the development packages of libxml2 and libxslt are installed **

-##In Ubuntu, installing following packages might help:
+## In Ubuntu, installing following packages might help:

 sudo apt-get install python-dev libxml2-dev libxslt1-dev zlib1g-dev

+## Program explanation:
-Program explanation:The program can be broken down into several steps:
+The program can be broken down into several steps:

-Step – 1: Getting the user credentials
+### Step – 1:
+   Getting the user credentials

 This part is very easy.
 Using raw_input() and getpass() we can get the username and password.
 There are some things to keep in mind in this step.